top of page

 walleye or pickerel big georgian bay walleye yellow pickerel

 We recently made a "controversial" post that had some people up in arms.
-Posting a video titled "Morning Fish For Monster Pickerel" we were met with numerous comments saying that's not a pickerel that's a walleye!
+Posting a video titled "Morning Fish For Monster Pickerel" we were met with numerous comments saying "that's not a pickerel that's a walleye!"
 Now, these are both common names for the same species (sander vitreus) but walleye has become the most prevalent use.
 However, growing up in northern Ontario we know these fish as yellow pickerel, or pickerel for short.
 Personally, we use the names interchangeably to mean the same thing; but there has always been debate over which is the correct name in the community.
 There isn't really a correct answer to this question though, any "thing" can have more than one name and neither is more right than the other!
 Take a hoodie for example; in Canada it's a hoodie, in United States it's a pullover, and in Ireland it's called a jumper.
 All of these names are talking about the same thing in the same language but have a different regional or common name.
 This isn't an isolated case I'm using to support what I grew up learning either, there are examples all around us.
 Take into consideration country names for instance something extremely important for trading and travel.
 In Canada we use the names Germany, Japan, Spain, Thailand, South Korea, and Hungary.
 But what do people in these countries call themselves?
 Deutschland (Germany), Nippon or Nihon (Japan), España (Spain), Muang Thai (Thailand), Hanguk (South Korea), Magyarország (Hungary).
 The reasons for these occurrences have a number of reasons (usually bad or terrible) but most political and the point is the same "thing" can have very different names depending where you are located.

-So, back to the important bit, why do some folks call sander vitreus "Walleye" and others "Pickerel"?
-To answer this question we need to take a look into the history books but before we do this we should outline the pain points so we can work towards one solution.
 Where conflict tends to arise in the use of "pickerel" is that there are other species called chain, grass, & red pickerel that are actually members of the pike family.
 These fish look nothing like a "yellow pickerel" or "walleye" but a northern pike!
-Nobody is arguing that a yellow pickerel is part of this group of fish just that walleye are also called by the name yellow pickerel.
-With the new age of the internet people from all over the world can easily argue with each other over what fish they are holding in the picture.
+Nobody is arguing that a yellow pickerel is part of this group of fish; just that walleye are also called by the name yellow pickerel.
+With the new age of the internet people from all over the world can easily argue with each other over what fish they are holding in the picture using names that have been used in their area for centuries.
 Now that we have this common understanding we can jump in to how this conflict came to be.

 Yellow Pickerel or Walleye are natural in some parts of Canada & the United States but have been introduced elsewhere across North America.
 As you can see from the figure below the natural fish population is primarily located in Canada.

-walleye range yellow pickerel range
+pickerel range walleye range pickerel vs walleye

-walleye range yellow pickerel range sander vitreus range
+walleye range yellow pickerel range sander vitreus range walleye vs pickerel

 Of the chain, grass, & red pickerel the chain is most common.
 The chain pickerel is native along the east coast of the United States and Canada as shown by the figure below.

-chain pickerel range
+chain pickerel range pickerel vs pike walleye pickerel

 Have you picked up on the disconnect yet?
 If you haven't, take a look at the area where natural populations of "yellow pickerel" and "chain pickerel" exist.
 You should notice that there is minimal overlap in the United States and virtually none in Canada.
 Here is the first key to understanding this conflict.
 Those in Canada, except for the ones along the United States border east of the great lakes, don't even have this other "pickerel" species being referred to.
 In fact the first chain pickerel to be documented in Ontario was not until 2008!
 From this it is easy to see that regional naming could have developed over time especially given the segregation of most fisheries in Canada from the United States until air travel and highways were developed.
 With a prevalent population of "chain pickerel" in the United States and only select areas where "Yellow Pickerel" can be found it makes logical sense to change the name or start with a different name entirely to avoid confusion.